ColinCharlton1/TermProject/README.md

 - while still in CWD, run: python showcase.py

 Code which was adapted or taken from others code is labelled with comments in the files

+Added After Due Date:
+I fixed a couple small bugs and added some small QoL stuff If you want to use it then it'll be completely updated here, otherwise just use the submitted version